learn-co-students/apples-and-holidays-online-web-ft-090919/README.md

 3. Write a method that adds a supply to Memorial Day.

-4. Write a method that adds a new holiday to any season with supplies.
+4. Write a method that adds a new holiday and its associated supplies to any season

 5. Write a method to collect all Winter supplies from all the winter holidays.
 ex: